Peter Maximovich Feldman: Career

 This occurred during the time of the Great Purge in the Soviet Union, led by Josef Stalin and Nikolai Yezhov, during which many military and naval leaders were arrested and killed.
 On January 28, 1938, Feldman was dismissed from his post and enlisted at the disposal of the Directorate for command and commanding personnel of the RKKA.
 On February 17, 1938, Feldman was called to Moscow and arrested on charges of participating in a counter-revolutionary organisation.
 As a result, the Supreme Court convicted him under Article 58-1 "b", 58-7 and 58-11 of the Criminal Code of the RSFSR, and he was sentenced to death on August 22, 1938.
 That same day Feldman was shot by NKVD forces and buried at the Kommunarka, Moscow Region.
 Feldman's wife Olga was arrested and spent 6 months in the Sevastopol jail before she was released.
-Olga's mother took children Octyabrina (15) and Artyom (12) to Odessa were she had been living while Olga was imprisoned.
+Olga's mother took children Octyabrina (15) and Artyom (12) to Odessa where she had been living while Olga was imprisoned.

 After Stalin's death, Feldman's case was revised by the Military Collegium of the Supreme Court of the USSR.
 The sentence issued on August 22, 1938, was cancelled due to newly discovered circumstances and the case against Feldman was dropped for lack of corpus delicti.